Abuse: a plan to escape

 9. Learn your partner’s schedule

-Work out when you have a long enough gap to leave uninterrupted.
+Work out when you have a long enough gap between leaving uninterrupted.

 10. Create a fake trail